Mustofaadni04040/Mustofaadni04040/README.md

 <p align="left">Hi there!
 I'm a Full Stack Developer who enjoys turning ideas into real apps,  I’m always excited to learn and build cool stuff from frontend to backend.</p>
 - ✨ Student of life :) <br />
 - 🏙 Currently exploring new skills and technologies. <br />
-- 🌱 Currently learning many things, I believe that has impact for me in future. <br />
+- 🌱 Currently learning many things, I believe that have impact for me in future. <br />
 - 🤝 Enjoy build something useful. <br />
 - 💻 Visit my Portofolio: https://mustofa-adny.vercel.app for more details about me. <br />
 <br />